-Kapas Biru is one of a trio of awesome waterfalls that can be visited on a day trip from Malang, East Java.
+Kapas Biru Waterfall is the first of a trio of awesome waterfalls that can be visited on a day trip from Malang or Lumajang, East Java.

 Kapas Biru Waterfall Hike

-The hike to Kapas Biru is pretty straightforward and only takes about 30 minutes one way.
+The hike is pretty straightforward and only takes about 30 minutes one way.
 The way back is very uphill though, so you may want to bring some water.